-It is expected that students study in teamwork, in a more detailed manner, some of the issues of the course.
-Themes will be distributed reflecting the priorities of the main program.
+Students are expected to study in teamwork, in a more detailed manner, some of the issues of the course.
+Themes for the teamwork will be distributed in line with the priorities of the main program.
 The result of the teamwork will be presented and discussed during the course.